sfl0r3nz05/FiwareProdModeForPositionSystem/documentation/Deployment.md

 2. Create and copy the certificates using `ssl.sh` script from services names like `mosquitto`, `iotagent-json` , `api` and `mqtt-client-1`.
 E.g.:

-    > Details of the script have been documented in [Security Layer](./SecurityAdded.md)

     ```console
     ./ssl.sh api
     ```